MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wintermuteEmergentCooperationMicrobial2010.md

 However, mutants sharing pathways showed consistency in their set of cooperating partners.

-We constructed for each strain a **cooperation profile vector** consisting of the measured growth of that strain and that of its partner strain in each of the 46 co-cultures.
-Correlations of the cooperation profiles therefore indicate the overall similarity of the cooperative behavior between two strains ([[note-20241023-022038|notes]]).
+We constructed for each strain a cooperation profile vector consisting of the measured growth of that strain and that of its partner strain in each of the 46 co-cultures.
+Correlations of the cooperation profiles therefore indicate the overall similarity of the cooperative behavior between two strains.

 Analysis of SMIT interactions is therefore capable of identifying biosynthetic modules (Figure 3A).